madetech/blog/posts/building-an-agile-team.md

 Bringing together a group of people who care for their work is key to achieving goals.
-The positive energy from a team's excitement is the fuel to going the extra mile, to achieving goals more efficiently.
+The positive energy from a team's excitement is the fuel to going the extra mile and to achieving goals more efficiently.
 With care of craft comes best practices that will help ensure the quality of work delivered.
 Healthy communication means problems will be solved collaboratively with the combined expertise of a team rather than by siloed individuals.
 Craftship is a must for solving problems.